dhis2/design-system/molecules/tab.md

 ### Naming

 Give tabs short, understandable names.
-Try to find a word or very short phrase that summarises the content.
+Try to find a word or very short phrase that summarizes the content.
 If you cannot find a suitable word this may mean you are trying to fit too much content under a single tab.
 The content of a tab should be obvious from its name.

 For example:
 Do use "Legends" instead of "Set up legends",